 Enrolment in a relevant master programme.
-Students should have basic knowledge of the seismic method.
+Students should have basic knowledge of geophysics and the seismic method.

-The course gives in-depth knowledge in seismic exploration on snow, ice or frozen ground.
-Particular attention is on seismic acquisition, processing and on the seismic properties of frozen or partly melted materials, including gas hydrates, characteristic for Polar environments.
+The course gives in-depth knowledge in geophysical exploration on snow, ice or frozen ground with particular emphasis on seismic surveying, but also includes the basics of geo-radar and electromagnetic surveying and on various physical properties of frozen or partly melted materials characteristic for Polar environments.

-The structure of the upper crust in polar areas is still relatively poorly known.
-By seismic exploration the sound properties of the upper few kilometres of the earth is revealed.
-The course starts by introducing the basic principles behind pressure (P) and shear (S) waves, and how they are utilized in seismic exploration on snow, ice and in open sea in the vicinity of sea ice.
-Then is outlined the physical properties and elastic wave propagation in porous (partly and fully frozen) sediments and ice, with emphasis on the effect of the soil temperature.
-Furthermore, the foundation and seismic properties of gas hydrates are discussed.
-The course follows by outlining the main procedures in seismic processing and interpretation.
-Finally, specific attention is paid on the use of the seismic method in monitoring of CO2 sequestration, subsurface fluid flow and pressure alterations.
+The structure of the upper crust in polar areas is poorly known.
+By geophysical exploration we can reveal properties of the upper few kilometres of the earth.
+The course starts by introducing the basic principles of pressure (P) and shear (S) waves, and how they are utilized in seismic exploration on snow, ice and floating ice.
+The similar principles are then presented for geo-radar and electromagnetic surveying.
+Subsequently is outlined the physical properties of porous (partly and fully frozen) sediments and ice with emphasis on the effect of the soil temperature.
+The course focuses on training the students in geophysical data acquisition, processing and interpretation.
+Finally, specific attention is on the use of the seismic method in monitoring of CO2 sequestration, subsurface fluid flow and pressure alterations.

 The students should gain insight in the specific challenges related to seismic exploration in polar environments and how this influences on the seismic analyses.

-The course extends over 4 weeks including compulsory safety training, and is run in combination with AG-835.
+The course extends over ca 5 weeks including compulsory safety training, and is run in combination with AG-835.